vivekphadol07/Sorting-Algorithm/README.md

 ## 4. Merge Sort :
   -**Idea :** Merge Sort is a divide and conquer algorithm that works as follows:
-        -Divide: Split the array into two halves recursively until each subarray contains only one element.
+        --Divide: Split the array into two halves recursively until each subarray contains only one element.
-        -Conquer: Merge the sorted subarrays back together by comparing elements and placing them in order.
+        --Conquer: Merge the sorted subarrays back together by comparing elements and placing them in order.
-        -Combine: Continue merging until the entire array is sorted.
+        --Combine: Continue merging until the entire array is sorted.
   - **Pseudo Code :**

                     MERGE_SORT(A, left, right):